Spirit Airlines | Not even your carry-on bags are free anymore

 Since 2008, many major airlines have started charging fees for checked baggage – now Spirit Airlines is taking those bag fees one step further.
 In a move sure to be watched closely by larger carriers, Florida-based regional carrier Spirit Airlines will be charging airline passengers for carry-on luggage.
-No word yet if the airlines will be offering no credit check payday loans to cover the cost of the new fees.
+No word yet if the airlines will be offering EZ credit check payday loans to cover the cost of the new fees.

 Spirit Airlines is a no-frills carrier

 Spirit Airlines is an airline that specializes in no-frills service.
 With a $40 yearly membership, some customers can get Spirit airline fares for as little as $9 each way.
 Average Spirit Airline fares range from $50 to $150 each way.
 Spirit Airlines already charges $25 for the first checked bag, and $45 for the second checked bag.
-Spirit Airlines claims that at the same time the carry-on bag fee is instituted, it will drop their average fare by $40, saving some customers from getting payday loans no credit check to pay for their travel.
+Spirit Airlines claims that at the same time the carry-on bag fee is instituted, it will drop their average fare by $40, saving some customers from getting payday loans with an EZ credit check to pay for their travel.

 Spirit Airlines to charge for carry-on bags